GabrielBena/logseq-public/pages/Quantization.md

 		- Identifies a few main reasons of acc drop when using QSSNs :
 			- Noise in the activity of the network, mainly unwanted spikes, called occasional noise
 			- Need to align quantization methods in ANNs when training before converting, to make it work nicely with SNNs
-		- Able to create SNNs with very low latency, while using low precision activations\
+		- Able to create SNNs with very low latency, while using low precision activations
+		- Demonstrate how sensitive output layer is, and how the precision-latency tradeoff behaves at this layer :
 		-
 -